-EDINBURGH’S most highly anticipated bar will be only the third place in the world to have an exclusively-designed chandelier.
+EDINBURGH’S highly anticipated bar will be one of the few places in the world to have an exclusively-designed chandelier.

 The lighting feature made out of crystal glasses will be hung as a centre piece in the foyer of Hyde Out in the Edinburgh Quay area.